readmecode/gphoto/README.md

 - **50 GB of uploads per day**

 The script automatically stops before hitting these limits.
 If it stops, just wait until the next day (quota resets at midnight Pacific Time) and run it again - it will continue where it left off.

+### Quota Tracking

+The script tracks API quota usage to prevent exceeding Google's daily limits:

+- **Automatic Monitoring API sync** (recommended): Set `GOOGLE_CLOUD_PROJECT_ID` in `.env`.
+The script will automatically sync with Google Cloud Monitoring API to get real usage from metric `serviceruntime.googleapis.com/api/request_count` filtered by `photoslibrary.googleapis.com` service.
+  - **Note**: Metric updates with 2-15 minute delay (this is normal for Google Monitoring)
+  - **Note**: API requests have a 30-second timeout to prevent hanging
+  - **Setup**:
+    1. Set `GOOGLE_CLOUD_PROJECT_ID` in `.env`
+    2. Authenticate: `gcloud auth application-default login`
+    3. Enable Monitoring API: `gcloud services enable monitoring.googleapis.com`
+  - **Library**: The `google-cloud-monitoring` library is automatically installed via `requirements.txt`
+  - **Background sync**: Monitoring API sync happens silently in the background.
+Only significant quota changes (>10 requests) are logged to reduce noise in the output.

+- **Local counter** (fallback): If Monitoring API is not configured, the script uses a local counter.
+Less accurate but works without additional setup.

+The script automatically displays upload statistics at startup, showing how many files have been uploaded, remaining files, and progress percentage.

 ## If Something Goes Wrong